 About

-Anti-displacement codes of conduct provide a roadmap for financial institutions to practice responsible lending and investment in low-income neighborhoods.
-Financial institutions that sign an anti-displacement code of conduct pledge to follow best practices, such as lending to individuals, affordable housing projects, and small businesses in low- and moderate-income areas.
+Anti-displacement codes of conduct provide roadmaps for financial institutions to practice responsible lending and investment in low-wealth neighborhoods.
+Financial institutions that sign an anti-displacement code of conduct pledge to follow practices that support the community, such as lending to individuals, affordable housing projects, and small businesses in low- and moderate-income areas.
 Institutions also agree to report annually on their practices.
 Codes outline how to support the financial stability of BIPOC business owners, such as funding technical assistance and backing non-traditional business models like cooperatives.

 STAKEHOLDERS